ClinicalTrials.Veeva

 Description:

-Participants will consume the supplemental intervention for 10 days.
-On day 10 participants will arrive at the laboratory where the investigators will assess resting blood pressure, arterial stiffness, endothelial function, renal blood flow, and submaximal exercise blood pressure reactivity.
+Participants will consume each of the supplement combinations for 10 days (in this assigned order).
+On Day 10 of each interventional condition, participants will arrive at the laboratory where the investigators will assess resting blood pressure, arterial stiffness, endothelial function, renal blood flow, and submaximal exercise blood pressure reactivity.
 Blood will be collected to investigate inflammatory and immune responses to the dietary conditions.
-Starting on day 9, participants will undergo ambulatory blood pressure monitoring and 24-hour urine collection.
+A washout period will be required prior to starting each of the next two supplement combination assignments.

 Treatment: